 And lastly, one other item to keep in mind is weather conditions.
 Puerto Rico and the U.S. Virgin Islands were wrecked during the hurricane last summer.
 We’re still seeing regular power outages and blackouts all across Puerto Rico.
 That dramatically affects the turnaround time of getting filing submitted, getting documents back, getting searches back.
 So being aware of even just natural issues that might come into play and wreak havoc on your transaction timeline.

-Greg Corombos: Natural disasters can play a major role in some parts of the world, and until you mentioned that, Bianca, I was thinking that with the island time and the extended holidays, maybe getting a transfer to some of those offices would be kind of nice.
+Greg Corombos: Natural disasters can play a major role in some parts of the world, and until you mentioned that, I was thinking that with the island time and the extended holidays, maybe getting a transfer to some of those offices would be kind of nice.
 That schedule sounds pretty appealing at some point.

-Bianca Erb: I know right?
+CT Global Services Expert: I know right?

 Greg Corombos: Exactly

 Greg Corombos: So you’ve got these hurdles.
 Obviously, you’re dealing with some ethical challenges in Mexico.
 You mentioned the Chinese consulate and some other places that present some challenges.
 When these things pop up—and these are some major countries we’re talking about and you still want to do business there—how do you get around the obstacles.